 Chapter 10: Value investing

-Professional investing attracts some of the brightest minds out there – probably because in recent years it has been so lucrative – but you do not need a high IQ to be a good investor.
-Common sense, hard work and discipline count for a lot more.
+Professional investing attracts some of the brightest minds out there – probably because the financial rewards can be so big – but you do not need a high IQ to be a good investor.
+Common sense, hard work and discipline often count for a lot more.

 What is value investing?